 Spring crappie fishing is fantastic on Rice Lake but the excitement is walleye opener, the second Saturday in May.
 In spring, walleye can be found in weedflats, at the mouth of the Otonobee River and around the many islands.
 Rent a cottage where you can boat and stay for a relaxing spring fishing vacation.

 Breathe deeply.
 The sight and smells of blooms are such a tonic.

 Spring is your only chance to see trilliums in full blossom on our forest floors.
-Ontario's official flower grows in the Northumberland County forest, on walking trails and along the roadways.
+Ontario's official flower grows in the Northumberland County forest, on walking trails and along the side of roadways.
 Peter's Woods Provincial Nature Preserve on the Oak Ridges Moraine and Presqu'ile Provincial Park in Brighton are excellent locations to view trilliums and enjoy hiking trails at the same time.

 Zigzag through Northumberland's countryside at the end of May and view the thousands of lilac bushes.
 The Northumberland Lilac Tour will lead you to the Warkworth Lilac Festival and Millennium Park trail where you can see and smell over 65 varieties of lilacs in bloom.

 Celebrate the start of apple growing season at the Apple Blossom Tyme Festival at the end of May.
 It's held in Colborne, south of the Big Apple at exit 497 on Highway 401.
 At the festival are kids games, local vendors, and displays of classic cars.
 Surrounding the village, you'll find apple orchards brilliantly displaying their trees full of blossoms.
 Many of the orchards are listed in the Farm Fresh Destinations Map Guide.